 If you click on them, you’ll be able to share this article to an appropriate social channel.

-The secret behind that is the Shared Counts plugin.
+The secret behind that is the Social Warfare plugin.
 Although, there are many more plugins that can do the same, I like Social Warfare because it’s a lightweight plugin and has a lot of options so you can pick a style you like the most.

 You will have to go out of your way and network with other bloggers.
 Ideally both online and offline.
 The best ways to network are:

 What is guest posting and how does it work?